ReevesLab/CytoDRAV/README.md

 Dimensionality Reduction and Visualization for Flow Cytometry

 ## Installation
+If you are on a unix system please skip to step 2.
 1. Check to see if XCode Command Line tools are installed by running the following command
     ```
     xcode-select --install